pysat/pysat/docs/tutorial/tutorial_basics.rst

 Simple Analysis Example
 ^^^^^^^^^^^^^^^^^^^^^^^

-Here we present an example, following fromom the simple workflow above, where we plot DMSP ion temperature data over a season. pysat provides a function, ``pysat.utils.time.create_date_range``, that returns an array of dates over a season.
+Here we present an example, following from the simple workflow above, where we plot DMSP ion temperature data over a season. pysat provides a function, ``pysat.utils.time.create_date_range``, that returns an array of dates over a season.
 This time period does not need to be continuous (e.g.,